Anomalous Floquet Insulators: Numerics: existence of AFI phase

 To gain insight into the dynamics at the edge, we numerically investigated the AFI in an open geometry.
 We simulated model (ii) discussed above, for $4$ particles moving in a rectangle of $9\times 8 $ sites with open boundary conditions~\footnote{For real time dynamics we are able to simulate larger systems than for level statistics due to the smaller number of particles and because full diagonalization is not needed.}.
 We initialized the particles either in a droplet of $2\times 2 $ sites in the center of the system, or in sites along the edge (Fig.~\ref{fig:TimeEvolution}a).
-In Fig.~\ref{fig:TimeEvolution}b, we show the corresponding particle densities after time-evolution for $100,000$ driving periods.
+In Fig.~\ref{fig:TimeEvolution}b, we show the corresponding particle densities after time-evolution for $100\, 000$ driving periods.
 Even after this very long evolution the droplet profile has only slightly broadened, indicating that the bulk acts localized on this time scale (and likely indefinitely).
 For the edge initialization, the particle distribution has homogenized around the perimeter~\footnote{In the non-interacting, clean limit, the chiral edge mode resides on alternating sites on the edge.
 The observed distribution is homogeneous on these sites, with remaining fluctuations on other sites due to finite-size effects.}, and broadened in a narrow strip near the edge.

-We have further confirmed that, at long times, the system carries a nonvanishing circulating current around its perimeter (see Appendix \ref{app:Current}).
-To further investigate thermalization, we first define a region $R$ to be ``thermalized'' if the reduced density matrix on $R$ takes an infinite temperature form, $\rho_R \sim \exp(-\eta\hat{N})$, where $\hat{N}$ is the number operator on $R$ and $\eta$ is a constant that fixes the particle density.
-This definition implies, in particular, that on a thermalized region the eigenvalues $p_i$ of the one-body reduced density matrix $\big[\rho^{(1)}_R\big]_{\vec{r}\vec{r}'} \equiv \langle \Psi(t)|c^\dagger_{\vec r} c_{\vec{r}'}|\Psi(t)\rangle$, with $\vec{r},\vec{r}'$ in $R$, are all equal within each particle number sector~\cite{BeraPRL15}: $p_i = N/\mathcal{N}_R$, where $N$ is the number of particles, and $\mathcal{N}_R$ is the number of sites in $R$.
+\addFN{ To confirm that the system in Fig.~\ref{fig:TimeEvolution}d carries a nonvanishing circulating current around its perimeter at long times, we calculate the current flowing across a line that extends from the middle of the system through its boundary (indicated by the dashed line in Fig.~\ref{fig:TimeEvolution}d).
+The period-averaged current, $I_n = \int_{nT}^{(n+1)T} dt I(t)$, where $I(t)$ is the instantaneous current through the cut, is shown in Fig.~\ref{fig:Current}.
+The current exhibits large oscillations at short times, due to the fact that the particles that circulate around the perimeter initially have a nonuniform density profile.
+At later times, the density of particles along the edge becomes uniform, and the value of the current settles to a nearly constant, nonzero value.
+This persistent current is a signature of the chiral nature of the AFI edge.}